NL33/electron-git/znext.md

 remember focus is projects--like a project that combines research with writing.
 Don't get distracted by tracking random notes.

 # Just Completed
-got regex working to remove the beginning code from word docs in git-on-word.js
+got code to get first 6 words of copied text

 # Next

-get regex to get the first line of the doc.
-This will be used to offer a potential name for the file for the user to confirm. then, save version to app-versions folder
---not clear whether will use a basic app-version folder or a full directory, but for now just make saving and later viewing old versions work, and then deal with directory issue
+offer to save file as the first 6 words of first line. give chance to change title. save md file with that name once md file saved, run git on it